 They look a lot like large spaghetti and have a very porous surface, which absorbs the sauce well.
 They originate in Veneto and are widespread throughout the region, but also very much in eastern Lombardy.
 In the original recipe, they are prepared with soft wheat, water, salt and seasoned with full-bodied sauces.

 Bucatini are a type of long pasta that resembles large, perforated spaghetti, typical of Lazio and in particular of Rome.
 They are an ideal shape to pair with dense thick sauces, often used in traditional dishes from central Italy: Bucatini all’Amatriciana and Bucatini cacio e pepe.

 Linguine, Trenette & Bavette

-Originating in Genoa, these three Italian pasta types differ little from each other.
+Originating in Genoa, these three pasta types differ little from each other.
 Trenette have a square cross-section, thicker but less wide.
 Bavette have a rectangular cross-section with a medium thickness.
 They are very similar to linguine, which share length with spaghetti but, compared to the latter, are not cylindrical but flat.
 In short, linguine are a kind of flat spaghetti!

 These particular pasta shapes prefer to be served with fish-based sauces or Genoese pesto.

 Mafalde are a type of pasta typical of Neapolitan cuisine, characterised by a side curl.
 This creates different textures within the palate, making the consumption of this dish a true magic!
 It is a pasta made with durum wheat flour, whose name comes from a tribute paid to Princess Mafalda of Savoy.
 Mafalde can be prepared with a simple tomato and basil sauce or even sausage and onion.